chabb/load-balancer/README.md

 ng build --prod --base-href "https://chabb.github.io/load-balancer/" ngh
 ```

 We should pass the commitId to the app, so we can be sure on which commit we are
 BTW, it's quite miserable, in the sense that it does not track version number.
 But it's still
-possible to do a rollback, as we have the history of the different deploymeny
+possible to do a rollback, as we have the history of the different deployment

 ## Manual